Harald-U/istio-on-minikube-handson/docs/exercise3.md

     ![Prometheus Details](../images/prometheus2.png)

-When you are finished with Prometheus, terminate the Port Forwarding (Linux: Ctl+C, Mac: Cmd+.)
+When you are finished with Prometheus, terminate the Port Forwarding (Linux: Ctl+C, Mac: Cmd+C)

 ### Grafana